 No commercial gelatin involved

 As pork rind has a large amount of natural gelatin, after being boiled in water it thickens the stock.
 When cooled completely, the stock congeals then a solid jelly-like block forms.
 The making of this dish is very natural and simple.
 There is no commercial gelatin involved.
 The only thing you need is a bit of patience as it does take a while to boil, plus several hours to allow the stock to congeal.

 How to braise the pork rind

 Before braising, it’s essential to blanch the pork rind for a few minutes which makes slicing much easier (raw pork rind is too tough to cut).
 It also helps to remove any impurities.
 I suggest you scrape any fat remaining on the pork rind.
 This will make the final stock less cloudy.
-Similar to other Chinese meat dishes, this recipe calls for herbs and spices: spring onion, ginger, star anise, cinnamon, bay leaf, etc.
+Similar to other Chinese meat dishes, this recipe calls for herbs and spices: scallions, ginger, star anise, cinnamon, bay leaf, etc.

 Make a delicious dressing

 When the stock (and the pork rind strips in it) is cooled and congealed to jelly, you can cut it into any shape you like.
 Smooth, slippery and springy, the texture of pork rind jelly is truly delightful.
 Now what you need is a tangy, flavourful dressing to complete the dish.
-My favourite seasoning for this dish is very similar to the easy Chinese dressing I introduced in the post on cucumber salad.
-I also love adding a dash of homemade Chinese chilli oil to make this dish more exciting.

 Chinese pork rind jelly (肉皮冻)